jdkato/jdkato.io/content/posts/anw2.md

 - The Warped Wall, oddly enough, had a wider range of times during the finals than during qualifying on all but the Orlando and Pittsburgh courses.
-- Snake Crossing's median completion time of 33.06 seconds was 27.29 seconds longer than the next most time consuming third obstacle (Floating Tiles) in the qualifying round.
+- Snake Crossing's median completion time of 33.06 seconds was 27.29 seconds longer than the next most time-consuming third obstacle (Floating Tiles) in the qualifying round.
 In the finals, it was 29.46 seconds longer than any other third obstacle.
 - San Pedro saw the slowest average finish times in both rounds, with its